sgeos/sgeos.github.io/_drafts/ion-dtn-proxy.markdown

 ionstart -I host1.rc
 {% endhighlight %}

-Using the following commands to change the title of your terminals may make it easier to follow along.
+Named terminals may make it easier to follow along.
+The following commands can be used to rename terminals.

 {% highlight sh %}
 # ionadmin terminal
 (TITLE="ionadmin"; printf "\033]0;${TITLE}\007")